harsha-0822/STOIS-Smart_Task_Optimization_and_Intelligence_System/README.md

 ![Smart](Screenshots/suggest.png)

-🏁 Conclusion
+### 🏁 Conclusion

-STOIS is a fully functional task intelligence engine capable of ranking, scoring, and suggesting tasks using custom heuristics, boosted with holiday/weekend awareness and tested using Django’s unit testing system."# STOIS-Smart_Task_Optimization_and_Intelligence_System"
+STOIS is a complete task intelligence engine that ranks, scores, and recommends tasks using custom heuristics and date-aware logic — thoroughly validated using Django unit tests.